-303-4 Design & Construction Standards for Drainage and Stormwater Management Facilities standard for stormwater analysis and design shall be identical to requirements established by the New Hampshire Department of Environmental Services, under Chapter Env-Wq 1500 of the New Hampshire Code of Administrative Rules, as amended, whether or not an Alteration of Terrain Permit is required pursuant to the authority of those Rules.
+303-4 Design & Construction Standards for Drainage and Stormwater Management Facilities prepared and stamped by a Professional Engineer licensed in the State of New Hampshire.
+For the purposes of these Regulations, the applicable minimum standard for stormwater analysis and design shall be identical to requirements established by the New Hampshire Department of Environmental Services, under Chapter Env-Wq 1500 of the New Hampshire Code of Administrative Rules, as amended, whether or not an Alteration of Terrain Permit is required pursuant to the authority of those Rules.
 To the extent applicable, all drainage and stormwater management facilities and infrastructure shall be designed so as to comply with applicable requirements of Chapter Env-Wq 1500.